knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin that supports opening and **closing a single** Ryobi garagedoor opener.

-## NOT WORKING YET: DO NOT USE

-It's limping along.
-Can open and close!
-But the state gets whacked and not reset.
-So need to work on that.

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`